Azure/azure-powershell/src/Resources/Resources/help/New-AzTag.md

 A predefined Azure tag can have multiple values, but when you apply the tag to a resource or resource group, you apply the tag name and only one of its values.
 For example, you can create a predefined Department tag with a value for each department, such as Finance, Human Resources, and IT.
 When you apply the Department tag to a resource, you apply only one predefined value, such as Finance.

+### Creates or updates the entire set of tags on a resource or subscription

+The **New-AzTag** cmdlet with a **ResourceId** creates or updates the entire set of tags on a resource or subscription.
+This operation allows adding or replacing the entire set of tags on the specified resource or subscription.
+The specified entity can have a maximum of 50 tags.

 ## EXAMPLES